 Polyethylene glycol 3350 powder (Miralax) is often recommended for children and adults because it mixes easily with fluids and has no added taste. is quite safe and is not absorbed into the body.
 Although you can buy PEG without a prescription, it is a medication and you should talk to your child’s health care provider about using it regularly.

 Glycerine suppositories (child size) may be helpful for a child who is holding back a BM and and is very uncomfortable.
-You won't need to use these for most constipation.
+You won't need to use these for most constipation, but sometimes they can really help.
 Check with your child’s health care provider before using.

 Probiotic supplements seem to be helpful to children with gastrointestinal difficulties.
 They are safe and worth trying.
 Look for products containing Lactobacillus CG, the type of probiotic that has been shown to be most effective.